Dental Insurance2023-04-20T14:04:36+00:00

 Dental insurance FAQs

-Below are answers to common, and some commonly misunderstood, questions about dental insurance coverage and reimbursement.
+Below are answers to common and some commonly misunderstood questions about dental insurance coverage and reimbursement.

 The annual max, deductible, and coinsurance level are usually the same (check your specific policy).
 However, there is still a chance for the balance billing… meaning the member could pay more out of pocket if the UCR set by your plan is not the same as the price set by your dentist.
 The reimbursement levels are contingent on the allowable amount on each procedure (set by insurance companies)